The Student Leadership system at Kolbe provides all students with the opportunity to lead both formally and informally.

 The College leaders work directly with some members of the College Leadership Team.
 These leadership roles are promoted and celebrated amongst the student body.
 There is an understanding that above all, the academic and wellbeing progression and development of the students is enhanced through the opportunity to lead and represent others.

-Some common duties of College leaders include Helping with the organisation of key College events, inclusive of Liturgies and Assemblies; active participation in the implementation of initiatives at the College and extended community levels; the promotion of problem solving initiatives for issues affecting the student body; the helping with the organisation of assemblies as required with active involvement in liturgical leadership activities in liaison with the Director of Faith and Community.
-In addition, attendance at all College events as required, inclusive of those occuring after school.
+Some common duties of College leaders include: helping with the organisation of key College events, inclusive of Liturgies and Assemblies; active participation in the implementation of initiatives at the College and extended community levels; the promotion of problem solving initiatives for issues affecting the student body; the helping with the organisation of assemblies as required with active involvement in liturgical leadership activities in liaison with the Director of Faith and Community.
+In addition, attendance at all College events as required, inclusive of those occurring after school.

-Student leaders are expected to be a humble leader, develop collective and personal goals, demonstrate a commitment to the student body in the role as leader, provide an appropriate attitude to promote and achieve positive outcomes by being approachable to all members of the College community, having an understanding of an appreciation for the leadership role offered by the College community and working in collaboration with peers.
+Student leaders are expected to be humble, develop collective and personal goals, demonstrate a commitment to the student body in the role as leader, provide an appropriate attitude to promote and achieve positive outcomes by being approachable to all members of the College community, have an understanding of an appreciation for the leadership role offered by the College community and work in collaboration with peers.

 Student leaders are willing to support the overall plans developed collaborative with others, are punctual, dress appropriately and follow all school rules.
 They display leadership skills in the classroom and self-reflect and reassess leadership personal goals for the year continually.